KaburaJ/Booking-App/README.md

 The code in this file allows the creation of a StatelessWidget in the Flutter framework that allows you to build a layout based on certain constraints.
 It takes in four parameters:

-* key: a unique key that allows Flutter to identify this widget
+* `key`: a unique key that allows Flutter to identify this widget
-* isColor: a boolean value that determines the color of the boxes
+* `isColor`: a boolean value that determines the color of the boxes
-* sections: an integer that determines the number of sections to display
+* `sections`: an integer that determines the number of sections to display
-* width: a double that determines the width of each box (default is 3)
+* `width`: a double that determines the width of each box (default is 3)
 ```Sections``` are a required field.
 </br>